TimITSolutions/federation_environment_getting_started/dataset.md

 The CLaM dataset stored in our [platform](https://fe.zgt.nl) reflects a similar structure and can be accessed similarly.

 ## csv files
-[clam-details-case.csv](./dataset/clam-details-case.csv): list of the cases and their corresponding case-level diagnosis of malignant and benign.
+[clam-details-case.csv](./dataset/clam-details-case.csv): list of the cases in the dataset and their corresponding case-level diagnosis of malignant and benign.
 The columns in the csv file are:
 |Column name      | Description                                                                             |
 |-----------------|-----------------------------------------------------------------------------------------|
 |Patient_Id       | Unique id of the patient to whom the exam belongs.                                      |